unsym/toolwrap/README.md

 [example_tools/README.md](example_tools/README.md).

 By default each subfolder of `--source` becomes a tool group.
 A virtual environment is created for each group and all Python scripts get wrapper commands in `--bin`.
-On Windows, these wrappers are generated as `.cmd` files; on POSIX systems, bash scripts are created.

 ## Customization